primordial-analytics/primordial-analytics.github.io/README.md

 ### Downloadable Files and Images

-Any downloadable file, including but not limited to pdfs, docs, jpegs, pngs, is provided at the user’s own risk.
+Any downloadable file, including but not limited to pdfs, docs, jpegs, pngs, is provided at the user's own risk.
 The Owner will not be liable for any losses, injuries, or damages resulting from a corrupted or damaged file.